pbert519/candev/README.md

 This project initial starting point was based off [socketcan-rs](https://github.com/mbr/socketcan-rs).

-Big thanks to @timokroeger for his help and contributions to the [embedded-hal](https://github.com/rust-embedded/embedded-hal) project.
+Big thanks to [Timo](https://github.com/timokroeger) for his help and developing the CAN traits for the [embedded-hal](https://github.com/rust-embedded/embedded-hal) project.